Bonding, Structure, and Resonance

-Understanding the concept of hybrid orbitals lets you make accurate predictions about trends in bond strengths.
+Understanding the concept of hybrid orbitals (see previous post) lets you make accurate predictions about trends in bond strengths.
 In this post we’ll give several examples of how to do this.

 Let’s start with a quick quiz.

 (In other words, which C–H bond has the highest bond-dissociation energy?)